fstetic/image-algebra/README.md

 #### Web app
 You can check out the app: https://image-algebra.herokuapp.com/ \
 You can also download the whole repository and change what you like. \
-To run the app locally just run main.py, to train a different model change configuration in `character_classifier.py` and then run it.
+To run the app locally just run `main.py`, to train a different model change configuration in `character_classifier.py` and then run it.

 ### Conclusion
 App works reasonably well for really pretty and clean inputs.
+Even though the model has high accuracy, if the image has some noise, detection will pick it up and find wrong characters.
+Some better image preprocessing is needed to reduce noise.
 I wouldn't recommend it for real life usage, but it's a great project for learning Computer Vision.

 ### Dataset links
 Full dataset: https://www.kaggle.com/xainano/handwrittenmathsymbols \